 - Optimal Fish Oil: useful to stabilize cell membranes which are inflamed and leaking histamine from mast cells.

-- L-Glutamine Powder or Optimal GI Powder: healing the intestines is key as the DAO enzyme lives in the intestinal wall.
+- Optimal GI Powder: healing the intestines is key as the DAO enzyme lives in the intestinal wall.
 If one has leaky gut or GI inflammation, the DAO enzyme is not going to be present in nearly enough amounts.
 Healing the gut brings back the DAO enzyme – if it is not messed up like mine due to a genetic polymorphism.
 Regardless of a DAO polymorphism, one still needs to heal the gut.
 If your gut is healthy, then you can skip this step.
 If you get irritable from taking L-Glutamine Powder, back off the amount you are taking and support with Magnesium and B6.
 You likely have higher levels of glutamate and not getting it out fast enough.
 Magnesium Plus is useful to help metabolize glutamate.

 - Multivitamin which works for you: having comprehensive support – minerals, vitamins and others – is needed to optimize all pathways of histamine metabolism.

 As mentioned previously, stress increases the demand of the MTHFR and MAO enzymes – and also methylation in general.

 If you stress your methylation, you are on the road to histamine intolerance.

 The bucket of histamine may overfill as your body has to deal with other things.

 Thus, reducing and balancing stress is an incredibly important thing to do.

 Get stress out of your bucket.

 The way to balance stress is multifactoral – as most anything.